roothuntervn/CTF-Writeup/picoCTF-2019/Web/client-2/README.md

 > What is obfuscation?

 #### Solution
-View-source, then use this [tool](https://beautifier.io) to make the code clearly to read.
-We got:
+View-source, we see some js.
+Use this [tool](https://beautifier.io) to make the code clearly to read.
+We got this:

 ```javascript
 (function(_0x4bd822, _0x2bd6f7) {